 1-inch piece fresh gingerroot, peeled and chopped fine

 1 green chili, chopped fine

 ½ teaspoon turmeric powder

 Salt to taste

-Being on friendlier terms with your stomach serves you well!
-Discover and share my dazzling repertoire of authentic, delicious, healthy, and easy-to-prepare recipes of diverse flavors with your friends from my cookbooks Feast of India: A Legacy of Recipes and Fables (1991, 2015) and India’s Unsurpassed Cuisine: The Art of Indian Curry Cooking (Editor’s Choice, 2016) at www.feastofindia.net.
+Let’s Curry!
+Share my healthy repertoire of authentic, delicious, and easy-to-prepare vegetarian and non-vegetarian recipes of diverse flavors with family and friends from Feast of India: A Legacy of Recipes and Fables (1991, 2015) and India’s Unsurpassed Cuisine: The Art of Indian Curry Cooking (Editor’s Choice, 2016) at www.feastofindia.net.